-- formulated a proposal to the Board of Directors for a review of the list of so-called Key Resources; formulated a proposal to the Board of Directors to appoint, by co-optation, i) Massimiliano Pellegrini, following the resignation of Giovanni Giani, and (ii) Fabrizio Palermo, following the resignation of Giuseppe Gola; - supported the Board in the self-evaluation of the Board and of its Committees.
+- proposed to the Board of Directors the adoption of a series of guidelines for Company shareholders on the size and composition of the new Board of Directors; - formulated a proposal to the Board of Directors so it could appoint by co-optation Francesca Menabuoni, following the resignation of Thomas Devedjian; - formulated a proposal to the Board of Directors for a review of the list of individuals who could be classified as executives with strategic responsibilities; - supported the Board in the self-evaluation of the Board and of its Committees as part of the 2020-2023 process.

-The Board of Directors confirmed the allocation of an annual budget for 2023 of \in 25,000.00 (twenty five thousand point zero) for the Committee so as to allow the latter, should it be deemed necessary, to confer external mandates instrumental to the performance of its duties.
+The Board of Directors confirmed the allocation of an annual budget for 2024 of $\in$ 25,000.00 for the Committee so as to allow the latter, should it be deemed necessary, to confer external mandates instrumental to the performance of its duties.